go-gorm/gorm/README.md

 ### Soft Delete

-If a struct have DeletedAt field, it will get soft delete ability automatically!
+If a struct has DeletedAt field, it will get soft delete ability automatically!

 For those don't have the filed, will be deleted from database permanently

 ```go